Bioptic B1: A Target-Agnostic Potency-Based Small Molecules Search Engine: Results

 To ensure a fair comparison, we conducted a thorough hyperparameter search using a validation set for each model (see Appendix \ref{appendix_hyperopt}) and calculated metrics on a test set that is dissimilar to the training set.
 The results are in the table \ref{tab:benchmark}.

-For BIOPTIC and fingerprint search, we used 10 most active compounds from the training set as queries.
+For BIOPTIC and fingerprint search, we used 10 most active compounds from the training set as queries based on the analysis performed in section \ref{sec:queries-effect}.
 To get QSAR predictions from the model, we calculated cosine similarity between embeddings (or fingerprints) of queries and test set molecules.
-We ranked test molecules by maximal similarity to the five queries, with the most similar at the top of the ranking.
+We ranked test molecules by maximal similarity to the queries, with the most similar at the top of the ranking.